yeahglo/post-install-config/README.md

 <img width="1200" alt="Screen Shot 2023-07-10 at 8 47 15 AM" src="https://github.com/yeahglo/post-install-config/assets/91516100/40d692b0-9e32-4a4a-8a5a-cbecf5ee427e">

-**_We are using the default settings for the Systems Administrator Department, but you can assign SLAs at this level._**
+**_Use the default settings for the Systems Administrators Department._**

 <br/>

 **Step 3: Create a Team** - Teams allow you to pull agents for specific use cases.
 - Navigage to Admin panel > Agents > Roles > Add New Team
-- Create a "Level II Support" (we already have a Level I as a default)
+- Create a "Level II Support" _(Note: You already have a Level I as a default.)_

 <br/>

 <img width="1203" alt="Screen Shot 2023-07-10 at 8 51 26 AM" src="https://github.com/yeahglo/post-install-config/assets/91516100/0460bfed-4a5a-4f0f-a1b1-128fd2ecb792">

-**_Again, you have the option to add more settings at the Team level, including assigning a team lead or adding members as you set up the team._**
+**_More settings can be configured at the Team level, including assigning a team lead or adding members as you set up the team._**

 <br/>

-**Step 4: Allow anonymous users to create tickets** - Doing this ensures that our users, aka "ticket owners", can create tickets easily.
+**Step 4: Allow anonymous users to create tickets** - Doing this ensures users, aka "ticket owners", can create tickets easily.
 - Admin Panel > Settings > User Settings > uncheck “Require registration and login to create tickets”

 <br/>

 <img width="1194" alt="Screen Shot 2023-07-10 at 8 54 48 AM" src="https://github.com/yeahglo/post-install-config/assets/91516100/c3957e06-b945-4543-8512-637c96341b00">

-**_At this time, the default is already unchecked so we just need to review this._**
+**_Review the setting to allow anonymous users to create tickets._**

 <br/>